Niten001/DaedalSmartShower/README.md

 Once you have completed coding on your branch you now have to perform a *rebase* on your code.
 This is done to update your branch to the latest version of the *master* branch to prevent errors and conflicts when your branch is merged into the master branch.
 The first step when performing a
-*rebase* operation is to *fetch* the latest version of *master* in the same way as before.
+*rebase* operation is to *check out* the *master* branch, then *pull* the latest version of *master* in the same way as before.
 Now you *check out* your branch and select *Rebase* from the *Branches* tab in the *Team Explorer* you then *rebase* your current branch onto the *master* branch and read through all the conflicts ensuring you keep both your new changes and the changes on *master* (when in doubt about a conflict, always give preference to the *master* branch to ensure nobody else's code changes are overwritten accidentally).
 Now you should check that the *rebase* operation hasn't caused any issues/errors and you code changes still work.
 Now you should *commit* all the new changes on your branch.

 Now that you have performed a *rebase* on your branch you are ready to push your local branch up to the GitHub repository so that you can perform a
 *pull request* on your branch.
 (You can do this at any time to share your branch with other members of the team, however you should not complete a